Theorem of Bertini: Generalizations

 The theorem of Bertini has been generalized in various ways.
 For example, a result due to Steven Kleiman asserts the following (cf. Kleiman's theorem): for a connected algebraic group G, and any homogeneous G-variety X, and two varieties Y and Z mapping to X, let Y^{σ} be the variety obtained by letting σ ∈ G act on Y. Then, there is an open dense subscheme H of G such that for σ ∈ H, $Y^\sigma \times_X Z$ is either empty or purely of the (expected) dimension dim Y + dim Z − dim X. If, in addition, Y and Z are smooth and the base field has characteristic zero, then H may be taken such that $Y^\sigma \times_X Z$ is smooth for all $\sigma \in H$, as well.
 The above theorem of Bertini is the special case where $X = \mathbb P^n$ is expressed as the quotient of SL_{n} by the Borel subgroup of upper triangular matrices, Z is a subvariety and Y is a hyperplane.

-Theorem of Bertini has also been generalized to discrete valuation domains or finite fields, or for étale coverings of X.
+The theorem of Bertini has also been generalized to discrete valuation domains or finite fields, or for étale coverings of X.

 The theorem is often used for induction steps.